daharon/SMDF/README.md

     - Lambda cold-start time may be improved by using `tinylog` or `logback`.
 - [ ] Change check notification handlers from a `List` to a `Set`.
     - Will this result in an inferior experience, as the user must remember to use `listOf()` for some values and `setOf()` for others?
-- [ ] VPC support.
-    - Probably only the notification handlers and serverless checks will need to run within the VPC.
-- [ ] CloudWatch alarm for Lambda errors.
-- [ ] HTTP API.
-    - Deleting/disabling clients.
-    - External health check.
 - [ ] Web UI.
-- [ ] Support for AWS credential profiles (`~/.aws/credentials`) for CLI deployment.
 - [x] Implement check timeouts.
 - [ ] Implement flapping detection.
-- [ ] Implement occurrences notification handling.
-    - Only send notification if _x_ number of warning/critical/unknown have occurred in sequence.
 - [ ] Implement `volatile` checks.
     - Checks which are not scheduled by the backend, but instead reported asynchronously by the client.